 Migration of residual styrene from food containers and packaging materials is another possible source of styrene in foods.
 ATSDR (2) reported that migration of styrene is mainly determined by its diffusion coefficient and the lipophilicity of the food.
 For example, percentage of available styrene monomer migrating from polystyrene packaging within 10 days was 4-6% in corn or sunflower oil but 0.3-0.6% in milk, beef, or water.
-Migration of styrene from foam cups was ~8 ng/cm2 in water, tea, or coffee, but 36 ng/cm2 in 8% ethanol.
+Migration of styrene from foam cups was ~8 ng/cm2 in water, tea, or coffee but 36 ng/cm2 in 8% ethanol.
 [The units of measurement are questionable.
 While ATSDR reported units of ng/cm2, units of ng/cm3 were reported by the EU (3).]

-Numerous surveys were conducted to measure styrene levels in packaged foods and the survey results are summarized in Table 6.
-The EU (3) noted that in general, styrene level in foods was directly related to fat content and inversely related to container size.
+Numerous surveys were conducted to measure styrene levels in packaged foods, and the survey results are summarized in Table 6.
+The EU (3) noted that in general, styrene levels in foods were directly related to fat content and inversely related to container size.
 [CERHR notes that higher levels of styrene were also detected in coffee and beer.]

 More recent measurements of styrene levels in US food are available from a 2003 FDA report of a market basket survey conducted to determine levels of pesticides and organic compounds in foods (14).
 Styrene was detected in 72 different types of foods and only the positive results were reported.
 [No other details about the study were provided, such as analytical methods and detection limits.]
 The FDA findings are summarized in Table 7.
 The lowest styrene level was reported to be 0.002 ppm.
-The highest styrene value reported was for strawberries (1380 ppb), and greatly exceeded styrene levels reported for strawberries in other surveys ( $\leq$ 3.1 ppb; see Table 5).
-The next highest values of styrene were reported in muffins (510 ppb), cheese (196 ppb), and cookies (199 ppb).
+The highest styrene value reported was for strawberries (1380 ppb), which greatly exceeded styrene levels reported for strawberries in other surveys (≤ 3.1 ppb; see Table 5).
+The next highest values for styrene were reported in muffins (510 ppb), cheese (196 ppb), and cookies (199 ppb).
 Levels of styrene in cheese were similar to those reported in previous surveys conducted in Europe or Canada (see Table 6).

-Whole body styrene was measured at 15-100 mg/kg in walleye and splake, a cross of brook and lake trout, and detected but not quantified in several other species of fish captured from the St. Clair River in 1981 (reviewed in (3, 9)).
-Styrene levels were <10.0 $\mu$ g /kg in edible shellfish from the Canadian Atlantic.
-In both reports, it was not indicated if results were expressed as dry or wet weight basis.
-In Japanese surveys conducted in 1986, styrene was measured at 350 $\mu$ g/kg in mussels and at 0.5-2.3 $\mu$ g/kg in 28 of 131 fish samples (reviewed in (3)).
-[Though not specified, it is assumed that fish was not packaged].
+Whole body styrene was measured at 15-100 mg/kg in walleye and splake, a cross of brook and lake trout, and detected but not quantified in several other species of fish captured from the St. Clair River in 1981 (reviewed in (3, 10)).
+Styrene levels were <10.0 μ g/kg in edible shellfish from the Canadian Atlantic.
+In neither report was it indicated if results were expressed as dry or wet weight basis.
+In Japanese surveys conducted in 1986, styrene was measured at 350 μ g/kg in mussels and at 0.5-2.3 μ g/kg in 28 of 131 fish samples (reviewed in (3)).
+[Though not specified, it is assumed that fish was not packaged.]

 Styrene levels have also been measured in human tissues.
-According to three studies published in the 1980s and reviewed by ATSDR (2), styrene was detected in adipose tissue (8-350 ng/g), blood (mean $0.4 \mu g/L$ ), and exhaled breath (means of $0.7-1.6 \mu g/m^3$ ).
+According to three studies published in the 1980s and reviewed by ATSDR (2), styrene was detected in adipose tissue (8-350 ng/g), blood (mean 0.4 μ g/L), and exhaled breath (means of 0.7-1.6 μ g/m3).